wewiley001/SeleniumApp/README.md

-# SeleniumApp
+# SeleniumApp - Selenite
-A quick user-friendly app made to use Selenium commands for Web automation testing.
+As a proof of concept, I made a user-friendly app that allows for the creation of web automation testing scripts using Selenium commands without needing to write code.